krivard/codalab-worksheets-wiki/CLI-Basics.md

 ## Installation

 1. Make sure you have the dependencies (Python 2.7, virtualenv, fuse, and an up-to-date setuptools package).

-If you're running Ubuntu 14.04, you can install them by running:
+* Ubuntu users can install them by running:

         sudo apt-get install python2.7 python2.7-dev python-virtualenv fuse pip install -U setuptools

-Mac users can install FUSE for macOS, an optional dependency, here: https://osxfuse.github.io/.
-Also, please run `pip install -U setuptools`.
+* Mac users can install FUSE for macOS, an optional dependency, here: https://osxfuse.github.io/.
+Install or upgrade setuptools by running `pip install -U setuptools`.

 2. Install the CodaLab CLI:

         pip install codalab

-3. Include some handy macros (add this line to your `.bashrc`):
+3. Include some handy macros by adding this line to your `.bashrc` (the path of your `codalab` directory can be found by running `pip show codalab`.):

         . <path to codalab>/rc

-The path your `codalab` directory can be found by running `pip show codalab`.

 4. To complete the configuration, type the following: